intellistream/AllianceDB/README.md

 ## TODO

+-1. correct name in all scripts (e.g., drawing which figure.).
 0. Figure 3 (a) legend.
 1. clean all data path, do not use fixed "/data1/xtra/..."
 2. need to check write permission of all folders in /data1/xtra/...